Yankees vs. Orioles Player Props Betting Odds

 MLB Props Today: New York Yankees

-- Nestor Cortes Jr. (4-2) will take the mound for the Yankees, his 10th start of the season.
+- The Yankees will send Clarke Schmidt (2-4) to the mound for his 11th start this season.

-- In nine starts this season, he's earned a quality start in three of them.
+- He has started 10 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in one of them.

-- Cortes has made seven starts of five or more innings in nine chances this season, and averages 5.3 frames when he pitches.
+- Schmidt has four starts of five or more innings this season in 10 chances.
+He averages 4.5 innings per outing.

 |Opponent